codess-aus/AI-100/design.md

 Machine Learning Compute: This service allows you to run batch scoring on a serverless compute infrastructure.
 It supports GPU but not FPGA or real-time scoring.

 ## 5. Design for data governance, compliance, integrity, and security
+Always encrypted: This security solution encrypts data at the client application before it leaves the user device.
+The data stays encrypted during transmission to the database server, and remains encrypted at the server.
+This is referred to as encryption at the client.

+Encryption in Motion: TLS and SSL secure data during transmission.

+TDE: Encrypts the entire database at the server, including the transaction logs.
+It does not prevent data from being compormised if the desktop computer is compromised.